masa-sumimoto/sass-color-definition-method/README.md

 ### Step3
 Prepare a map for all of colors.
+( You register your colors to here.  )
 ```
 $colors: ();
 ```

 ### Step4
-Prepare a color object.
+Difine a color object!
 It should contain the hex and rgb information.
+( This color is a base color! )
 ```
 $color-red: (hex: #f00, r: 255, g: 0, b: 0);
 ```

 ### Step5
-Use the map-merge function to add the required colors to `$colors`.
-I often use Bootstrap, so naming convention of keys will be like Bootstrap.
+Use the `map-merge` function to add scale colors to `$colors`.
-(xxx-900, xxx-800...)
 ```
 $colors: map-merge(
   (